16 Condiments That Are Secret Health Bombs (And What to Eat Instead)

 “With processed refined soybean oil as the main ingredient in most mayo’s, there’s nothing healthy about mayonnaise,” says registered dietitian Asvini Mashru, RD, of Wellness Nutrition Concepts in Malvern, Pennsylvania.
 “Tartar sauce has the same issues as mayo.
 If you can find a mayo made with 100 percent olive oil instead of soybean oil, this would actually be a healthy choice.”
 Or make your own mayonnaise for a healthier option.
 (Here’s another healthier version of mayo.)

 When mustard met honey, it wasn’t a good thing for our waistline.
 Although mustard isn’t salt-free, it’s almost calorie-free but when honey is added to mustard it becomes as sugar-laden as ketchup.
-Mashru says to stick with plain mustard with no added sugar (try this healthier version of mustard).
+Mashru says to stick with plain mustard with no added sugar.
 A healthier and tasty option for sammies is pesto and hummus.
 Just make sure the humus is made with olive oil and not soybean or canola oil.
 These are clear signs you’re eating too much sugar.

 Turns out your healthy salad isn’t so healthy when you drizzle on fat-free dressing.
 “Most fat-free salad dressings are simply loaded with extra sugar,” states Mashru.
 “Remember that you need a good fat source to go with your salad to help absorb the vitamins and minerals in your veggies, so fat-free dressing is not a good option.”
-Look for creamy alternatives made with Greek yogurt (here’s how to shop for salad dressing).
+Look for creamy alternatives made with Greek yogurt.
 These salad tricks can help you lose weight.

 Adding a little kick of hot sauce could add a big bang of sodium to your favorite dish.
 Hot sauces can contain upwards of 200 mg of sodium per teaspoon.
 The American Heart Association recommends staying within 1,500 mg of sodium daily.
 Let’s face it: You’re probably using more than a measly teaspoon on your wings and nachos.
 Lori Williams, a registered dietitian at The Ohio State University Wexner Medical Center recommends using red pepper flakes or fresh hot peppers, like jalapenos to get the heat you desire in a healthier way – not to mention, hot peppers could make you live longer!
 Watch for these signs you’re eating too much sodium.

 Drop a dollop of sour cream on your baked potato and you could easily add hundreds of extra calories and fat.
 “Avoid the artery-clogging version of saturated fat by swapping it out for Greek yogurt,” says Tody Amidor, a registered dietitian and author of The Greek Yogurt Kitchen.
 Amidor recommends a 50:50 ratio of reduced-fat sour cream and nonfat plain Greek yogurt combo to satisfy your creamy sour cream craving.
-Here are other savory recipes you can make with Greek yogurt.
+You can also give this healthy vegan sour cream recipe a try if you’re cutting back on dairy.

 This decadent dessert condiment main ingredient is usually high fructose corn syrup.
 “Refined carbohydrates like high fructose corn syrup are associated with abdominal obesity, elevated cholesterol and triglycerides, diabetes, and increased inflammation,” says Edwina Clark, a registered dietitian and head of Nutrition and Wellness at Yummly.
 “If you’re desperate for chocolate, skip the imposters.”
 Clark recommends a dark chocolate that contains at least 70 percent of cacao.
-Need another reason to make the switch to dark chocolate?
-Here are 3 major health benefits.
+Need another reason to make the switch?
+Here are some major health benefits of dark chocolate.

 High in calories, saturated fat, cholesterol, and sodium, this popular nacho topper is far from artery-friendly, according to Heather D’Eliso Gordon, a Kaiser Permanente registered dietitian.
 Gordon suggests a non-dairy sauce combining one-cup nutritional yeast (a non-dairy cheesy flavoring), one onion, one pepper and 3 tablespoons of cashews.
 Here are 11 other dairy-free recipes that taste like the real thing.

 If you crave a hearty sauce on your roast beef, gravy isn’t a heart-friendly way to go.
 “It’s high in saturated fat, cholesterol, and refined carbs,” says Gordon.
 Her healthy swap is easy to whisk up by using two cups of low-sodium broth, two tablespoons of low-sodium soy sauce, two tablespoons of tahini and ¼ cup of whole grain flour.
-This is how to tell if you’re eating too much bad fat.
+You could also try this vegan mushroom gravy recipe that’s nutritionist-approved.
 (Here are the best and worst Thanksgiving foods for your weight – including gravy.)

 We usually don’t use Parmesan cheese sparingly, and because of that it easily adds a lot of unwanted calories, saturated fat, cholesterol, and sodium to our diet.
 If you’re a heavy parm shaker, you can still get that cheesy taste.
 Gordon suggests using a food processor to make a cheesy substitute.
 Combine one cup of mixed nuts and half cup of nutritional yeast.